 Overall this is a fairly short, straight-forward survey, but there are a few things to watch for as you conduct interviews:

 Pay attention to the specific include/exclude statements to know when to add or omit data items.

 Syrup produced compared to number of taps.
-Remember: average is about 0.32 gallons/tap.
+Remember: last year's average was about 0.35 gallons/tap.